 Design Philosophy

-In keeping with the tenets of Japan Metabolism, Hasegawa approaches her work as a combination of architecture and urban design.
+In keeping with the tenets of this unique form of architectural design in Japan, Hasegawa approaches her work as a combination of architecture and urban design.
 Her buildings serve to act as a dialogue with the community, with the inclusiveness of the people being a priority.

 “I start by thinking of those people rather than of the brief that’s been written by the politicians or whoever is sponsoring the competition.
 Even though architecture is fundamentally a public entity, often the needs of the public are not well represented.”